iobroker-community-adapters/ioBroker.plex/README.md

 To setup a webook using Tautulli, following the instrucutions below and make sure you have completed all 4 steps:
 1. Add Notification Agent
 2. Configure Webhook in Notification Agent
-3. Configurehh Triggers in Notification Agent
+3. Configure Triggers in Notification Agent
 4. Configure Data in Notification Agent
 5. Configure Notification options